Command Line Parameters

 1. GUI Mode

-Launch Puppet's graphical interface application, typically used for debugging or manual operations.
+Launch Puppet's GUI application, usually used for debugging or manual operations.

 puppet.exeFeatures:

-- Can load PUP files or folders through the interface
+- Can select to load PUP files or folders through the interface

 - Suitable for quick testing and debugging